progenetix/bycon/docs/data-summaries.md

 * content of the resources's collections (datasets or cohorts in the Beacon model)
 * dynamically generated summaries of query results

-Typical summaries reflect the count of value occurrences for individual properties, or the intersection of two properties (2-dimensional aggregations).
+Typical summaries reflect the count of value occurrences for individual properties (1-dimensional, "1D") or the intersection of two properties (2-dimensional aggregations, "2D").

 !!! info "Further Info"